How to Encourage Your Toddler to Talk

 Look, listen and note how well children:

-These are just some ideas and you don't have to follow them slavishly!
+These are just some ideas, and you don't have to follow these slavishly!

-The main idea is to enjoy the time you spend with your little one and where you can to encourage their language development through the fun activities you do with them everyday anyway.
+The main idea is to enjoy quality time you spend with your child and where you can encourage their language development through the fun everyday activities you do with them anyway.

 ---